-After a number of years working as a freelance musician in Sydney, she returned to study, completing M.Sc.
-(Hons) in mathematics at Macquarie University in 1999.
+After a number of years working as a freelance musician, she returned to study, completing M.Sc.
+(Hons) in mathematics at Macquarie University, Sydney in 1999.
 Here she remained on staff until 2012, when she left Sydney to live in country NSW.
-She renewed her previous life as a musician, teaching for the Riverina Conservatorium of Music, performing in regional towns with various ensembles, and having a lot of fun trying to learn clarinet and bassoon.
+Here she has renewed her previous life as a musician, teaching flute, clarinet and bassoon and performing once again with early music ensemble Nouvelles Réflexions and flute quartet Eclectix.

 Keith Griffin – Flute, Baroque Flute, Recorder, Conductor, Saxophone.

 Keith studied flute with Michael Scott, Margaret Crawford and baroque performance (flutes, recorders) with Howard Oberg at the NSW Conservatorium of Music, graduating (B Mus) with The Student the Year Award.
-Following graduation he taught flute at the Con for several years.
+Following graduation he joined the staff of the Conservatroium as a flute teacher.

 As a performer Keith has concentrated on chamber ensembles such as Eclectix and Nouvelles Réflexions, has been a member of The Renaissance Players (Sydney Uni) and has played many performances in larger groups and special event orchestras, live to air broadcasts and recording sessions.
 He spent some years in the wilderness working in IT and publishing and become the Network Manager for the Sydney Conservatorium.